oliviawestmacottssw/SSW.Rules.Content/rules/spec---do-you-know-how-thorough-your-customers-specifications-are-there-are-5-levels/rule.md

 - Must support ANSI characters for Username and Password
 - Will not support mobile browsers
 - Will not be tested with localization (assumes en-us local on US versions of software)
-- SQL Membership provider will be leveraged​
+- SQL Membership provider will be leveraged

    Figure: Technical Specifications will become the blueprint of the application.
-There shouldn’t be any unknowns​
+There shouldn’t be any unknowns